BhaskarPurohit/github-finder-react-app-main/README.md

 ## 📌 My process

-- In **"JavaScript Full Stack Web Developer Bootcamp"** by **iNeuron** we get familiar with React concepts.
-- Started learning react concepts and for practicing these concepts this project help me.
+- Started learning react concepts and for practicing the concepts this project helped me.
-- I follow along React-Front-To-Back-2022 react course and learn a lot.
+- I followed along React-Front-To-Back-2022 react course and learnt a lot.
 - It took me about **15 hours** to complete this project.

 ## 📌 What I Learn